 Sound recordings were first brought within the scope of federal copyright protection beginning in 1972.
-Sound recordings made before February 15, 1972, are protected by various state laws.
+Sound recordings made before February 15, 1972 are protected by various state laws.
 State law protection for these legacy recordings will continue until 2067, at which time all state protection will be preempted by federal law.
-Even though these recordings are protected by state law, some digital music services have been using them without paying royalties or otherwise getting permission.
-SoundExchange estimates that non-payment for pre-1972 recordings cost artists and labels well over $60M in royalties in 2014.
-In 2015, we expect that number will grow to over $70M.
+Even though these recordings are protected by state law, some digital music services were using them without paying royalties or otherwise getting permission.
+SoundExchange estimates that non-payment for pre-1972 recordings cost artists and labels well over $60M in royalties in 2014 and more than $70M in royalties in 2015.

 In mid-2014, SoundExchange launched Project72, a campaign to ensure fair pay for artists who recorded their music before 1972.
 One result of the campaign was legislation introduced in the House of Representatives during the 113th Congress.
 That bipartisan legislation, called the RESPECT Act, would have required digital services to pay for all the music they play, regardless of the year it was recorded.
-In the 114th Congress, the RESPECT Act is now part of the Fair Play Fair Pay Act, H.R.
-1733, introduced by Representatives Jerrold Nadler (D-NY) and Marsha Blackburn (R-TN).
-To learn more about Project72, visit the campaign website at Project-72.org.
+In the 115th Congress, the RESPECT Act is now part of the Fair Play Fair Pay Act, H.R.1836, introduced by Representatives Jerrold Nadler (D-NY), Marsha Blackburn (R-TN) and Darrell Issa (R-CA).